qiskit-community/qiskit-experiments/CONTRIBUTING.md

     from . import characterization
 ```

-here the reference start with `~`.
-We only add experiment classes to the table of the entire library.
+Here the reference start with `~`.
+We only add experiment classes to the table of the
+entire library.

 #### Updating the tutorials